-- Actual Business Rates base in year compared to the assumed levels in the budget, and the ongoing risk of funding the backdated costs of any successful valuation office appeals by businesses within the city as well as potential reductions arising from the current economic conditions and legacy of COVID19. - Collection rates for Council Tax, Business Rates and Rents, which are currently being detrimentally impacted by COVID19. - Income received compared to income targets (e.g. car parking, planning and building control), income in these areas plummeted during 'lockdown' and whilst they are now beginning to recover and reductions have been factored into future years budgets, there is still a significant amount of uncertainty. - Interest rates achieved on investments and secured on new borrowing - Timescale for payment of invoices and collection of debts. - Profile of capital spending and funding over the MTFS. - Any further financial support provided by Central Government to mitigate cash-flow implications arising from COVID19.
+- Actual Business Rates base in year compared to the assumed levels in the budget, and the ongoing risk of funding the backdated costs of any successful valuation office appeals by businesses within the city as well as potential reductions arising from the current economic conditions and legacy of Covid19. - Collection rates for Council Tax, Business Rates and Rents, which continue to be detrimentally impacted by Covid19 and the current cost of living crisis. - Income received compared to income targets (e.g. car parking, planning and building control), income in these areas plummeted during 'lockdown' and whilst they are now recovering and reductions have been factored into future years budgets, there is still a significant amount of uncertainty. - Interest rates achieved on investments and secured on new borrowing - Timescale for payment of invoices and collection of debts. - Profile of capital spending and funding over the MTFS.